-7.4.31 Spinal Manipulation
+7.4.29 Spinal Manipulation

-Spinal manipulation services must be prior authorized.
 A limited number of visits are covered each year.
 Other services you may get at a spinal manipulation visit, such as office visits, lab and diagnostic x-rays, or physical therapy, are not covered under this benefit.
 They are paid under the Plan's standard benefit for the type of service.
 If the copayment for spinal manipulation and related services are different, you will have to pay the highest copayment at any one visit with the same provider.
 You will also have to pay any coinsurance that applies.
 Office visits by chiropractors are specialist office visits.

-7.4.32 Substance Use Disorder Services
+7.4.30 Substance Use Disorder Services

 Substance use disorder is an addictive physical and/or psychological relationship with any drug or alcohol that interferes on a recurring basis with main life areas such as employment, and psychological, physical and social functioning.
 Substance use disorder does not mean an addiction to or dependency upon foods, tobacco or tobacco products.
-Services to assess and treat substance use disorder are covered.

-Outpatient treatment programs are state-licensed programs that provide an organized outpatient course of treatment, with services by appointment, for substance-related disorders.
+Services to assess and treat substance use disorder in an outpatient treatment program are covered.
+These are state-licensed programs that provide an organized outpatient course of treatment, with services by appointment, for substance-related disorders.